CIT-262-Team-7/Team-7-projects/README.md

 Leah - I am an applied technology major and I love reading, watching movies, and I love Indian Food.
 I am sorry in advance for all pf the questions I will be asking!

 Madi - I plan to graduate in December.
 I have changed my major around 9 times so I feel like I've become pretty well rounded in my interests and skills haha

+Izak - I'm am a CIT major.
+In my spare time you'll find me playing frisbee golf and watching movies.
+I have about over a year left before I graduate.